The government is already cutting our care.

-- They're laying off staff, including workers at Victoria General Hospital.
+- laying off staff, including workers at Victoria General Hospital

-- They've announced plans to reduce physiotherapy and occupational therapy services in hospitals, cut lactation consultation services at Health Sciences Centre, and closed the Victoria General Hospital’s Intensive Care Unit and Mature Women's Health Centre.
+- cutting physiotherapy and occupational therapy services in hospitals, lactation consultation services at Health Sciences Centre, and closing the Victoria General Hospital’s Intensive Care Unit and Mature Women's Centre.

-- They're increasing service user fees and talking about privatizing things like MRIs, and air ambulances.
+- hiking service user fees and talking about privatizing MRIs and air ambulances.

 - Health care aides, who help patients and elderly Manitobans with day-to-day living;

-- Maintenance workers, who keep our hospitals and care homes running;
+- Maintenance workers, who keep our hospitals and care homes going;

-- Dietary aides, who prepare healthy meals for patients;
+- Dietary staff, who prepare and serve healthy meals for patients;

-- Laundry workers, who ensure hospital linens and uniforms are clean and safe; and
+- Laundry workers, who ensure hospital linens, uniforms, and rooms are clean and safe; and

 - Clerks and schedulers, who help keep it all running smoothly.

-Every one of these workers is vital to delivering the care you deserve.
+Every one of these workers is vital to delivering the care Manitoba families deserve.
 Without them, our health care will suffer.

 - Dietitians, who make sure hospital patients get healthy meals that support their recovery;

-- X-ray technologists and lab technologists, whose skill and expertise play a critical role in helping doctors make the right diagnosis and choose the right treatment.
+- X-ray technologists and lab technologists, whose skill and expertise play a critical role in helping doctors make the right diagnosis and choose the right treatment; and

-And there are many more… all of them dedicated to your health.
+And there are many other skilled health care workers dedicated to patients.

 That's why MGEU is speaking out.

-The damage to our health care is already starting, and it's only going to get worse if we don't stand up together.
+The damage to our health care has already started, and it's only going to get worse if we don't stand up together.

-As Manitoba's largest union, representing more than 16,000 people working in health care, we are a strong voice for health care.
-And we know we have a responsibility to speak out — because every one of our members relies on Manitoba's network of health services for themselves and their families.
+As Manitoba's largest union, representing 17,500 people working in health care, we are a strong voice for health care.
+And we know we have a responsibility to speak out.
+Every one of our 40,000 members relies on Manitoba's network of health services for themselves and their families.